 Online photo resizing tools

 There are several online photo resizing tools that you can use.
-Popular photo-resizing websites include DrPic, Web Resizer, Shrink Pictures and Resize Your Image.
+Popular photo-resizing websites include DrPic, Web Resizer, Shrink Pictures, Website Planet and Resize Your Image.
 Simply type one of the names into Google and it will be the first result.
 All of these tools are free to use.

 Jeff Meyer writes about camera techniques and other aspects of photography for PhotoRadar.com.